 6. The Delivering Good Governance in Local Government framework was revised in 2016.
-Previously the Corporate Governance framework consisted of six core principles.
-The Code now comprises of seven governing principles and a set of supporting principles however the sentiment is essentially the same.
+The Code comprises of seven governing principles and a set of supporting principles.
 The full set of principles is listed in the draft code in Annex 1.
 A diagram providing an 'at a glance' summary of the Council's evidence to ensure good corporate governance is included at the end of Annex 1 for ease of reference.